petrHendrych/ibt/README.md

 - Node.js
 - npm

-For more information how to setup necessary things to run your Django, GeoDjango and Database backend visit this page: <https://docs.djangoproject.com/en/3.0/ref/contrib/gis/install/>
+For more information how to setup backend and platform-specific informations visit this page: <https://docs.djangoproject.com/en/3.0/ref/contrib/gis/install/>.

+After cloning repository run `npm install` to install needed packages.